-Floors including sub-floors

-Repair category 1

-Notes loose flooring be reaffixed in accordance with good practice.
-Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
 No sub floor inspection was possible, the sub floor access hatch could not be lifted/located.
 No comment can be made on the condition of the sub floor area.